masterofobzene/UserScriptRepo/README.md

 # UserScriptRepo
-A place to put the userscripts I make.
+A place to put the userscripts I come up with to make internet a less miserable place.
 Take a look, see if something is useful.

 Supports: